Fall and Spring Semesters

 Friday 8:00am - 4:00pm

 The library will be open for an extended time during peak times in the academic calendar, commonly this will be during midterm and final exam weeks.
 Students will be notified and signs will be posted in advance of any scheduled hour changes.

-Library Staff may be reached in person at the Library Services Desk in the library.
+Library staff may be reached in person at the Library Services Desk in the library.

 Lisa McCormick, MLS

-Technical Operations Supervisor
+Technical Operations Coordinator

 Acquisitions and Interlibrary Loan Assistant

 Printing in black and white or color is available to all users via a login and password system.